AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-uberflip-forms.md

    `}`

 1. When a Form CTA is submitted, make sure your [!DNL Marketo Measure] function is executed per below.
 This is done within the [!UICONTROL Custom Code>JS] section.
-(Note: You might have other code within the Hubs.onCtaFormSubmitSuccess javascript event hook, just make sure you include this function call as well).
+(Note: You might have other code within the Hubs.onCtaFormSubmitSuccess JavaScript event hook, make sure you include this function call as well).

    `Hubs.onCtaFormSubmitSuccess = function (ctaId, ctaData, ctaName) {`
    `bizibleFormCode(ctaId, ctaData, ctaName);`\